What is the Central Limit Theorem with Minitab?

 Minitab: Calculate the Confidence Interval of the Mean

 Data File: “Central Limit Theorem” tab in “Sample Data.xlsx”

 - Click Stat → Basic Statistics → Graphical Summary.

 - A new window named “Graphical Summary” pops up.

 - Select “Cycle Time(Minutes)” as the variable.

 - The confidence level is 0.95 by default.

 - A new window named “Summary for Cycle Time(Minutes)” pops up.

-The 95% confidence interval of the mean is shown in the newly-generated “Summary for Cycle Time (Minutes).”
+The 95% confidence interval of the mean is shown in the newly generated “Summary for Cycle Time (Minutes).”
 The confidence level is 95% by default.
-In order to see the confidence interval of “Cycle Time (Minutes)” at other confidence level, we need to enter the confidence level of our interest in the window “Graphical Summary” and click “OK.”
+In order to see the confidence interval of “Cycle Time (Minutes)” at other confidence levels, we need to enter the confidence level of our interest in the window “Graphical Summary” and click “OK.”